Nospoko/data-quality-platform/README.md

 - In this file, you will find the `CONVERSION_FACTOR`, `SEGMENT_START`, and `SEGMENT_END` constants.
 - Modify the values of these constants according to your requirements.
 For example, you can change the conversion factor or adjust the segment range.
 - Additionally, if you want to customize the signal processing logic itself, you can open the file `next\src\modules\homeChart\utils\processSignal.ts`.
 In this file, you can find the implementation of the `processSignal` function.

+## Customizing Chart Colors

+You can easily customize the colors of Lines and labels on the charts.
+Additionally, you can manage the colors of the charts on both the main page and the zoom view by modifying the constants defined in the `index.ts` file.

+### Changing Lines and Labels Colors

+To change the colors of Lines and labels on the charts, follow these steps:

+1. Open the `index.ts` file located at `data-quality-platform\next\src\modules\homeChart\models\index.ts`.

+2. In this file, you will find two constants: LEGEND_DATA_LIGHT and LEGEND_DATA_DARK.
+Each constant is an array of objects representing lines on the chart with customizable colors and labels.

+3. To change the color of a line, locate the corresponding object in the LEGEND_DATA_LIGHT or LEGEND_DATA_DARK array and modify the color property.
+You can use CSS-compatible color values such as 'red', '#00ff00', or 'rgba(0, 0, 255, 0.5)'.

+4. Save the changes to the `index.ts` file.

+### Managing Chart Colors on Main Page and Zoom View

+To manage the colors of the charts on both the main page and the zoom view, you can customize the themes for both light mode and dark mode.
+The themes are defined in the same `index.ts` file.

+#### Light Theme or Dark Theme

+The light theme is defined under the `lightTheme` constant.
+The dark theme is defined under the `darkTheme` constant.
+It contains customizable color properties that affect the appearance of the charts in light or dark mode.

+To modify the light or dark theme colors, follow these steps:

+1. Open the `index.ts` file located at `data-quality-platform\next\src\modules\homeChart\models\index.ts`.

+2. Locate the `lightTheme` or `darkTheme` object in the file.

+3. Update the color values of the properties within the `lightTheme` or `darkTheme` object.
+You can change the following properties:

+   - `primaryScaleColor`: The color of the primary scale on the charts.
+   - `secondaryScaleColor`: The color of the secondary (in the middle) scale on the charts.
+   - `gridColor`: The color of the grid lines on the charts.
+   - `backgroundColorMain`: The main background color of the charts on the main page.
+   - `backgroundColorZoom`: The background color of the charts on the zoom view.

+4. Save the changes to the `index.ts` file.